sagordev/powersms-gateway/README.md

 ```

 # Support and Issues
 If you encounter any issues or have questions about using this package, please feel free to create an issue on the [GitHub repository](https://github.com/sagordev/banglaphone-powersms-php/issues).
-We are here to help!
+I am here to help!

 # License
 This package is open-sourced software licensed under the MIT License.